 Play Therapy is an effective psychological treatment for a wide range of child mental health difficulties and stressful life experiences.
 It has existed as a distinct discipline since the 1940's, emerging from child psychotherapeutic practice and the humanistic psychology tradition.
 In this introduction you will experience key aspects of play therapy practice.

-Suitable for individuals considering taking up professional training in Play Therapy as well as professionals who are already working with children e.g. social workers, occupational/speech therapists, mental health professionals, residential workers etc. No previous experience of Play Therapy is necessary but a willingness and enthusiasm for play is very much welcomed.
+Suitable for individuals considering taking up professional training in Play Therapy as well as professionals who are already working with children e.g. social workers, occupational/speech therapists, mental health professionals, residential workers etc. No previous experience of play therapy is necessary but a willingness and enthusiasm for play is very much welcomed.

 The day is about playing and practising at playing by putting into practice the skills of a play therapist.

 Participants will gain an understanding of: the therapeutic relationship; how children communicate through the use of symbolic play and how to facilitate this; how change is promoted through attention to the child’s communication.
+A certificate of attendance will be available at the end of the day.

 David Le Vay is a qualified and accredited play therapist, dramatherapist and social worker and has over twenty years’ experience of working with children who have experienced significant loss, trauma and abuse.
 David’s work has primarily taken place within a safeguarding context and for 12 years he worked as a therapist within a specialist local authority team that provided assessments, therapy and consultation for children presenting with problematic or harmful sexual behaviour.
 More recently, he has alongside a number of colleagues, developed an independent, multi-disciplinary therapy and consultation practice based in North Surrey.
 David is a Senior Lecturer on the MA Play Therapy Programme at the University of Roehampton, London and also provides individual and group clinical supervision to qualified play therapists.